CAR-Driving/yoloOnGoogleColab/database_creating/README.md

 # Scraping Almost 200 car type video to Mega.nz Drive page
-you can see the questiona about the databse cereating here:
+you can see the question about the database creating here:

 https://stackoverflow.com/questions/64736227/yoututbe-scraping-by-colab
 https://stackoverflow.com/questions/64839408/problem-with-using-the-mega-nz-module-via-google-colab/64995620#64995620